xoit/xoit/README.md

 - I was developing APR utilities and project work automation
 - I was architecting the ASIC design platform and serving different teams and projects.

-I like sharing and grow with the team.

 ---

 - Web Design. [>>>](web.md)